Last updated: 06 Feb 2025

 Step 8: Click “Submit” and you will be able to view your RC application status

-How to apply for a duplicate RC?
+How to get a duplicate RC?

 The Registration Certificate (RC) is a necessary document for all vehicle owners.
 You must carry it along with you whenever you take your vehicle out on the road.
 In case, you lose your RC, you should apply for a duplicate RC without any delay.
 You can apply for a duplicate RC by doing the following: